Flight level: Background

 Flight levels are used to ensure safe vertical separation between aircraft.
-Historically, altitude has been measured using an altimeter, essentially a calibrated barometer.
+Historically, altitude has been measured using a pressure altimeter, essentially a calibrated barometer.
 An altimeter measures ambient air pressure, which decreases with increasing altitude following the barometric formula.
 It displays the corresponding altitude.
 If aircraft altimeters were not calibrated consistently, then two aircraft could be flying at the same altitude even though their altimeters appeared to show that they are at different altitudes.
 Flight levels require defining altitudes based on a standard altimeter setting.
-All aircraft operating at flight levels set 1013 hPa or 29.92 inHg.
-On the descent when descending through the published transition level, the altimeter is set to the local surface pressure, to display the correct altitude above sea level.
+All aircraft operating at flight levels set their pressure altimeters to assume a sea-level pressure of 1013 hPa, or 29.92 inHg.
+On the descent, when descending through the published transition level, the altimeter is set to the local surface pressure to display the literal altitude above sea level.

 Definition

-Flight levels are described by a number, which is the nominal altitude, or pressure altitude, in hundreds of feet, and a multiple of 100 ft.
-Therefore, a pressure altitude of 32000 ft is referred to as "flight level 320".
-In metre altitudes the format is xx000 metres.
+A flight level (FL) is described by a number indicating the nominal pressure altitude in hundreds of feet.
+Therefore, a nominal pressure altitude of 32,000 feet is referred to as "flight level 320".
+In metre altitudes the format is "xx,000 metres".

-Flight levels are usually designated in writing as FLxxx, where xxx is a two- or three-digit number indicating the pressure altitude in units of 100 ft.
-In radio communications, FL290 would be stated as "flight level two nine(r) zero".
+Flight levels are usually designated in writing as FLxxx, where xxx is a two- or three-digit number indicating the pressure altitude in units of 100 feet.
+In radio communications, FL290 would be stated as "flight level two nine(r) zero", indicating a nominal altitude of 29,000 feet.